 Club Events for the week ahead…

 Tuesday Club Run: The biggest club run of the week caters for all abilities with multiple groups that cover beginners to faster and more experienced runners.
 It’s perfect for novices and those coming back from injury or a long lay-off because you can start with an easy group and work your way upwards.
-The start time is 6:30pm as always, from Sandhurst Recreational Ground.
+The start time is 6:30pm as always, with a meet time of 6:25pm, this week from the Sandhurst Recreation Park.

 Tuesday Intervals: Later the interval sessions will meet at The Morgan Rec in Crowthorne at 7:55pm.
 The session will be a Hill session on School Hill.
 You can read more about the Tuesday night intervals here